We can all benefit from regular Dental Health Checks and Dental Hygiene appointments

 - Clean between all your teeth at least once per day.
 TePe interdental brushes are the most effective way to do this.
 Flossing is a good alternative.
 View demonstration videos.

 - Use a toothpaste containing at least 1400ppm fluoride to help protect the enamel.
-If you have sensitive teeth, sensitive toothpastes such as Sensodye or Colgate Pro-relief usually help.
+If you have sensitive teeth, sensitive toothpastes such as Sensodnye or Colgate Pro-relief usually help.

 - Make sure you brush all the surfaces of the teeth, and well up onto the gumline.